 Most parents have endured the onslaught of their kids begging them for a musical instrument.
 Children can be relentless in their pursuit of what they want.
 So naturally, there comes a time when we give in to their demands.

 But you can’t just give your kids any old instrument.
 The truth is, they’ll probably end up breaking it, or at least causing some kind of damage.
 Thankfully, a solution to this is to get them a product made for kids.
 Stick around as we look at what constitutes the best keyboard for kids.

 Our findings suggest that the very best keyboard for kids is the RockJam 61 Key Electronic Keyboard Piano.
 However, there are plenty of other great ones on this list.
 Stick around if you want to explore all your options.

 This article reviews:

-The RockJam keyboard has 61 keys.
-A piano has 88, so this is the closest to full-length on our list.
+The RockJam 61 key keyboard is the closest to full-length 88 key piano on our list.
 Most workstation keyboards have at least 61 keys, used by amateurs and professionals alike — and this board is like those workstations used by the pros.
 So this is a keyboard with some great potential.
 The keys are also full size.